Lentil salad adds a flavorful zing to the summer picnic buffet.

 Rinse the lentils in a colander and discard any pebbles, stems, etc. that may have been packed in the bag.

 Put the lentils and 3 cups of water in a large pot and bring the pot to a boil.
-Cover, reduce heat, and simmer for 20-30 minutes, until the lentils become tender but not mushy.
+Reduce heat, and simmer for 20-30 minutes, until the lentils become tender but not mushy.
 (Some may get mushy, but that's okay.)

 Drain the cooked lentils in colander.
 Cool and then refrigerate if you are making the salad later.